Updated March 18, 2021

 These dogs will benefit from extra early help.

-Dogs with single adult owners, those not desexed & possibly those from rescue shelters are at a higher risk (Flannigan & Dodman, 2001).
-Dogs acquired from pet shops (vs friends/family) & older dogs are also more likely to show separation-related distress (McGreevy & Masters, 2015).
+Dogs with single adult owners and those from rescue shelters or pet shops are at a higher risk of separation-related distress (McGreevy & Masters, 2015).

 How To Prevent Separation Anxiety